snyh212/readme-generator/README.md

 -[Questions](#questions)

 ## Installation
-From the GitHub repository, can be found at bottom of readme. npm inquire@8 and require needed as weel.
+From GitHub repository, linked at bottom of page.
+NMP inquire and require needed as well.

 ## Usage
-Can be used to generate new readme files without the need to structure it out fully.
+Allows a user to create readme's based on the responses given to the prompts.

 ## License
 MIT

 ## Contribution
-undefined
+Me

 ## Tests
 Watch video